- 1. Tea

 The study indicated that aloe vera, english ivy and the green spider plant are among the best when it comes to air filtering.

 Vitamin deficiencies are quite often a root cause of poor sleep.

 Arielle Levitan and Romy Block, authors of the book The Vitamin Solution: Two Doctors Clear the Confusion About Vitamins and Your Health explain that:

 “We need adequate levels of key nutrients to get good quality sustained sleep.”

 There are many that nutritionists have suggested: vitamin C, iron, magnesium, Vitamin B12, tryptophan, potassium, calcium and omega 3.

 Before you start taking any, please check with your physician as you need to make sure you’re taking the correct amounts.

 Too much could be bad for you and too little will do nothing for your slumber!

 Certain foods can make us sleepy, as some contain those much needed vitamins, so you might want to rethink that grocery list!

-The American Sleep Association has listed all the foods that will help you catch those all important Zzzzs:
+Here at The Good Body we’ve listed the foods that will help you catch those all important Zzzzs: